What the evidence package contains

 SHA-256 verification on three platforms

-Proving your download is untouched takes a minute.
+Proving a delivered file is untouched takes a minute.
 On macOS or Linux: shasum -a 256 file.pdf or sha256sum file.pdf.
 On Windows PowerShell: Get-FileHash file.pdf -Algorithm SHA256.
-Compare the 64-character result with the ledger row on this page — the ⧉ button copies the full value.
-A single differing character means corruption or alteration; a match means the file in your hands is exactly the sealed document.
+Compare the 64-character result with the matching row in the CHECKSUMS file of your delivery package.
+A single differing character means corruption or alteration; a match means the file in your hands is exactly the sealed file.

 This small ritual is the whole site's claim in miniature: not a promise, but evidence you can reproduce.